Learner’s permits allow Indiana residents to practice driving before obtaining a driver’s license.

 To obtain a learner's permit without enrolling in or completing a driver’s education course, you must be 16 years of age or older, present documents of identification, pass a vision screening, and pass a knowledge examination.

 When applying for a learner's permit you must present documentation of identification proving your identity, Social Security number, lawful status, and two documents proving Indiana residency.
 If you do not have two original documents proving your Indiana residency, you may instead submit an Indiana Residency Affidavit.
 The affidavit must be signed by an individual who is at least 18 years of age and with whom you reside.
-The individual signing an Indiana Residency Affidavit must present his or her unexpired Indiana driver’s license or identification card, one document proving identity, and two documents their Indiana residency.
-It is not necessary for individuals with an unexpired Real ID-compliant driver’s license or identification card to provide these documents.
+The individual signing an Indiana Residency Affidavit must present his or her unexpired Indiana driver’s license or identification card, one document proving identity, and two documents proving their Indiana residency.
+Please note that the BMV does not accept Matricula Consular cards for purposes of establishing identity or residency.